The North East rail line upgrade project will enhance the rail line from Melbourne to Albury/Wodonga in Victoria, Australia. The…

 After months of delays and false starts, Taiwan’s 345km (220 mile) high-speed line between Taipei and Kaohsiung finally opened for service on 5 January 2007, when the first fare-paying passengers boarded a 700T trainset at Panchaio station.

-Plans were first drawn up for a high-speed rail line between Taipei and Kaohsiung, Taiwan's two largest cities, in the early 1990s, and the route is seen as a major threat to passenger volumes by airline companies, not least because rail fares are lower than air.
+Plans were first drawn up for a high-speed rail line between Taipei and Kaohsiung, Taiwan’s two largest cities, in the early 1990s, and the route is seen as a major threat to passenger volumes by airline companies, due to rail fares being lower than air.

 Plans for the high-speed line were developed to tackle continuing growth in traffic between the ‘big two’ cities, with Government officials looking to the example of Japan with its well-advanced system of dedicated high-speed routes linking major cities.
 These high-speed routes are widely-acknowledged as having transformed medium and long-distance travel between major population centres in the country.

 The turbulence experienced by the Asian economies in the late 1990s led to many other plans for similar high-speed rail lines being either scaled down, or abandoned completely.
-The Taiwan high-speed project has also had a turbulent time, with deadlines coming and going during 2006 until finally the official opening took place on 5 January 2007.
+The Taiwan high-speed project has also had a turbulent time, with deadlines changing 2006 until finally the official opening took place on 5 January 2007.

 Taiwan already has a network of 2,615km (1,635 miles) with 216 stations connecting small and remote towns and cities.
 The old network continues to link the smaller towns, whilst the high-speed line only connects major cities.